Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_04/step_04.md

 - **Scenario Selector**: `<|{scenario}|scenario_selector|>`

 A component (a dropdown) that allows users to select different scenarios.
 The selected scenario will affect the values of other components on the page.
+The scenario value is used in other elements so selecting a scenario affects the other elements.

 - **Prediction Date**: `<|{day}|date|...|>`